WebAndCow/BsHelper-Snippets/README.md

-SublimeCakePHP-BsHelper
+BsHelper Snippets
 =======================

-This is an extension of the plugin SublimeCakePHP for SublimeText that contains snippets for the BsHelper and the Bs3FormHelper
+Snippets for the BsHelper and the Bs3FormHelper